 - Itching in and near your vagina

 - Burning or pain in or near your vagina

 - Pain when you urinate

 - Discharge, or fluid, from your vagina that is not normal, such as thick and white (like cottage cheese) or yellowish-green and bad-smelling.
-Normal discharge changes throughout your menstrual cycle, but may normally look clear, cloudy white, and/or yellowish.
-If you are not sure if the discharge or fluid is normal, have your doctor check you out.
+Discharge changes throughout your menstrual cycle, but it normally looks clear, cloudy white, and/or yellowish.
+If you are not sure if your discharge or fluid is normal, have your doctor check you out.

 Content last reviewed April 15, 2014